andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_12_Scripting.rst

 .. note::

-  The following code is adapted from the file ``conn_batch_workshop_nyudataset.m``, which you can download from Alfonso Nieto-Castanon's ``NITRC website <https://www.nitrc.org/frs/?group_id=279>``.
+  The following code is adapted from the file ``conn_batch_workshop_nyudataset.m``, which you can download from Alfonso Nieto-Castanon's `NITRC website <https://www.nitrc.org/frs/?group_id=279>`__.
 The CONN website also contains examples of how to modify your batch script.
+The website lists each of the different fields that can be entered into the batch structure, and what the defaults are.
+If you don't write out one of the fields in your script, it will be set to the default listed on the webpage.
+  For example, the field Analysis.type reads: ``analysis type, 1 = 'ROI-to-ROI', 2 = 'Seed-to-Voxel', 3 = 'all'; [3]``.
+If we don't include this in our script, the field will automatically be set to 3, meaning that both ROI-to-ROI and Seed-to-Voxel analyses will be run.

 Loading the files